U.S. Environmental Protection Agency (EPA).

 D. How may I participate in this meeting?

 1. Oral comments.
-Requests to present oral comments will be accepted up to Friday, June 6, 2014.
+Requests to present oral comments will be accepted up to Tuesday, April 1, 2014.
 To the extent that time permits, interested persons who have not pre-registered may be permitted by the Chair of the HSRB to present oral comments at the meeting.
-Each individual or group wishing to make brief oral comments to the HSRB is strongly advised to submit their request (preferably via email) to Jim Downing, under FOR FURTHER INFORMATION CONTACT no later than noon, Eastern Time, Friday, June 6, 2014, in order to be included on the meeting agenda and to provide sufficient time for the HSRB Chair and HSRB Designated Federal Official to review the meeting agenda to provide an appropriate public comment period.
+Each individual or group wishing to make brief oral comments to the HSRB is strongly advised to submit their request (preferably via email) to Jim Downing, under FOR FURTHER INFORMATION CONTACT no later than noon, Eastern Time, Tuesday, April 1, 2014, in order to be included on the meeting agenda and to provide sufficient time for the HSRB Chair and HSRB Designated Federal Official to review the meeting agenda to provide an appropriate public comment period.
 The request should identify the name of the individual making the presentation and the organization (if any) the individual will represent.
 Oral comments before the HSRB are generally limited to five minutes per individual or organization.
 Please note that this includes all individuals appearing either as part of, or on behalf of, an organization.
-While it is our intent to hear a full range of oral comments on the science and ethics issues under discussion, it is not our intent to permit organizations to expand the time limitations by having numerous individuals sign up separately to speak on their behalf.
+While it is our intent to hear a full range of oral comments focused on the ethical and scientific issues of the topics being considered by the Board, we do not intend to permit organizations to expand the time limitations by having numerous individuals sign up separately to speak on their behalf.
 If additional time is available, further public comments may be possible.

 2. Written comments.
 Submit your written comments prior to the meeting.
-For the Board to have the best opportunity to review and consider your comments as it deliberates on its report, you should submit your comments by June 4, 2014.
-If you submit comments after this date, those comments will be provided to the Board members, but you should recognize that the HSRB members may not have adequate time to consider those comments prior to their discussion during the meeting.
+For the Board to have the best opportunity to review and consider your comments as it deliberates on its report, you should submit your comments at least five business days prior to the beginning of this meeting.
+If you submit comments after this date, those comments will be provided to the Board members, but you should recognize that the HSRB members may not have adequate time to consider those comments prior to making a decision.
+Thus, if you plan to submit written comments, the agency strongly encourages you to submit such comments no later than noon, Eastern Time, Tuesday, April 1, 2014.
 You should submit your comments using the instructions in Section I., under subsection C., “What Should I Consider as I Prepare My Comments for the EPA?”
 In addition, the agency also requests that persons submitting comments directly to the docket also provide a copy of their comments to Jim Downing listed under FOR FURTHER INFORMATION CONTACT.
 There is no limit on the length of written comments for consideration by the HSRB.

 The HSRB is a Federal advisory committee operating in accordance with the Federal Advisory Committee Act 5 U.S.C.
 App.2 § 9.
 The HSRB provides advice, information, and recommendations to the EPA on issues related to scientific and ethical aspects of human subjects research.
 The major objectives of the HSRB are to provide advice and recommendations on: (1) Research proposals and protocols; (2) reports of completed research with human subjects; and (3) how to strengthen EPA's programs for protection of human subjects of research.
 The HSRB reports to the EPA Administrator through the Agency's Science Advisor.

 1. Topics for discussion.
-At its meeting on June 11, 2014, EPA's Human Studies Review Board will consider scientific and ethical issues surrounding these topics:
+At its meeting on April 8-9, 2014, EPA's Human Studies Review Board will consider ethical and scientific issues surrounding the following topics:

-d.
-Discussion of a report from the HSRB Work Group of the Return of Individual Research Results.
+f.
+Report from the HSRB Work Group of the Return of Individual Research Results

 2. Meeting minutes and reports.
-Minutes of the meeting, summarizing the matters discussed and Start Printed Page 30137recommendations, if any, made by the advisory committee regarding such matters, will be released within 90 calendar days of the meeting.
-Such minutes will be available at http://www.epa.gov/osa/hsrb/and http://www.regulations.gov.
+Minutes of the meeting, summarizing the matters discussed and recommendations, if any, made by the advisory committee regarding such matters, will be released within 90 calendar days of the meeting.
+Such minutes will be available at http://www.epa.gov/osa/hsrb/ and http://www.regulations.gov.
 In addition, information regarding the Board's final meeting report, will be found at http://www.epa.gov/osa/hsrb/ or from the person listed under FOR FURTHER INFORMATION CONTACT.